EAGLE605/SignX/GITHUB_SUCCESS_SUMMARY.md

 ## ✅ **COMPLETE!**

-Your SignX Platform is now on GitHub and ready for the OSHCut transformation!
+Your SignX Platform is now on GitHub and ready for the integrated platform transformation!

 **Repository**: https://github.com/EAGLE605/SignX
 **Status**: ✅ **LIVE** | 2 commits pushed